 In the future, a new call might be added, so that a client can give the server explicit permission to reorder the replies.
 The client would then have to rely on the ref-no to match each reply to the corresponding call.
 (This is bug 138.)

 For more information about potential future changes, see Bugzilla @ Lysator.
+The above list is in no way complete.

 Appendix E Protocol Version History (informative)